Table of Contents

 Disc stack centrifuges separate water and sludge simultaneously from used oil.
 This ability is referred to as three-phase separation and is unique to disc-stack centrifugal separation.

-Filters and gravity separation are only helpful for separating sludge from used oil but not the water.
+Filters and gravity separation are only helpful for separating sludge from used oil but not water.

 Disc stack centrifuges have a relatively smaller footprint than conventional devices for used oil purification.
-For similar capacity, a used oil centrifuge has a fraction of the size of filters and settling tanks.
+A used oil centrifuge has a fraction of the size of filters and settling tanks for similar capacity.

 Used oil centrifuges use gravitational force to affect oil-water separation.
-These centrifuges do not use media for separation and thus eliminate the media and related labor costs.
+These centrifuges do not use media for separation, thus eliminating the media and related labor costs.
 Therefore, industrial centrifuges have very low operating costs as compared to filters and tanks.